MatejKocourek/apt-fuzzer/fuzzer/README-task4.md

 ### Mutation testing

 Mutation score:
-- 60% for the fuzzer project (sharing with task 3)
+- 65% for the fuzzer project (sharing with task 3)

 Mutation testing heavily depends on randomness.
+Value is around 65% +- 10%.

 ```
 /builds/kocoumat/apt-2024/fuzzer/fuzzer.h:1382:22: warning: Survived: Replaced > with >= [cxx_gt_to_ge]